 None of the correlations between PC:YV total and facet scores were significantly correlated with change, although the correlations were in the anticipated direction (i.e., inverse correlations; Table 9).
-Similarly, when a MANOVA was conducted (see Table 10), the multivariate effect of PCL:YV groups on change failed to reach significance, and none of the univariate effects were significant either (family-wise error rates were controlled using the Bonferroni correction, that is, $p \le .05 = .010$).
-We reran analyses using different cutoff scores for psychopathy (i.e., low = scores ≤ 15 , moderate = scores of 16 to 24, high = scores ≥ 25), again finding no significant differences.
-Finally, as evidenced by chisquare analyses (see last column in Table 10), there were no significant associations found between PCL:YV group and rates of reliable change on the dynamic scales.
+Similarly, when a MANOVA was conducted (see Table 10), the multivariate effect of PCL:YV groups on change failed to reach significance, and none of the univariate effects were significant either (family-wise error rates were controlled using the Bonferroni correction, i.e., $p \le .05 = .010$).
+We reran analyses using different cut-off scores for psychopathy (i.e., low = scores of ≤ 15 , moderate = scores of 16 to 24, large = scores of ≥ 25), again finding no significant differences.
+Finally, as evidenced by chi-square analyses (see last column in Table 10), there were no significant associations found between PCL:YV group and rates of reliable change on the dynamic scales.